mit-rss/intro_to_ros/README.md

 | Launch file inspection              | 0.1 Points     |
 | Setting  ROS parameters	      | 0.2 Points     |
 | **Total**                           | **1.0 Points** |

-## Setup
-Before you get started with this lab, make sure you have the proper dependencies installed by following Steps 1.5 to 1.7 in [this guide](https://wiki.ros.org/melodic/Installation/Debian).

 ### References